-4. (1) A candidate shall also be required to undertake a project on an approved topic.

-(2) The work shall be carried out under the direction of a supervisor appointed from the full-time academic members of the University staff.

-(3) The candidate shall give in writing to the Registrar two months notice of intention to submit a report on the project.

-(4) Three copies of the project report shall be presented in a form which complies with the requirements of the University for the preparation and submission of project reports for higher degrees.

-(5) It shall be understood that the University retains the three copies of the project report submitted for examination and is free to allow the project report to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the project report in whole or in part, in microfilm or other copying medium.
+- 4. (1) A candidate who obtains a grade average of Credit or better in the formal subjects in 3.
+(2) may undertake a project on an approved topic. - (2) The work shall be carried out under the direction of a supervisor appointed from the full-time academic members of the University staff. - (3) The candidate shall given in writing to the Registrar two months notice of intention to submit a report on the project. - (4) Three copies of the project report shall be presented in a form which complies with the requirements of the University for the preparation and submission of project reports for higher degrees. - (5) It shall be understood that the University retains the three copies of the project report submitted for examination and is free to allow the project report to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the project report in whole or in part, in microfilm or other copyring medium.

-5. (1) There shall be not fewer than two examiners of the project report, appointed by the Academic Board on the recommendation of the Committee.

-(2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the project report and shall recommend to the Committee that:

-(a) the project report be noted as satisfactory; or

-(b) the project report be noted as satisfactory subject to minor corrections being made to the satisfaction of the head of the school; or
+- 5. (1) There shall be not fewer than two examiners of the project report, appointed by the Academic Board on the recommendation of the Committee. - (2) Arrangements shall be made for oral presentation and defence of the project report as part of the examination. - (3) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the project report and shall recommend to the Committee that: - (a) the project report be noted as satisfactory; or - (b) the project report be noted as satisfactory subject to minor corrections being made to the satisfaction of the head of the school; or

-(c) the project report be noted as unsatisfactory but that the candidate be permitted to resubmit it in a revised form after a further period of study and/or research; or

-(d) the project report be noted as unsatisfactory and that the candidate be not permitted to resubmit it.

-(3) The Committee shall, after considering the examiners' reports and the candidate's results of assessment in the prescribed formal subjects, recommend whether or not the candidate may be awarded the degree.
-If it is decided that the project report is unsatisfactory the Committee shall determine whether or not the candidate may resubmit it after a further period of study and/or research.
+- (c) the project report be noted as unsatisfactory but that the candidate be permitted to resubmit it in a revised form after a further period of study and/or research; or - (d) the project report be noted as unsatisfactory and that the candidate be not permitted to resubmit it. - (4) The Committee shall, after considering the examiners' reports and the candidate's results of assessment in the prescribed formal subjects, recommend that the csandidate be awarded the degree at Pass or Honours level..
+If it is decided that the project report is unsatisfactory the Committee shall determine whether or not the candidate may resubmit it after a further period of study and/or research, - 6.
+A candidate shall pay such fees as may be determined from time to time by the Council.